-Consult the Finest Houston Lawyer at the Charles Johnson Law Firm as soon as possible if you or a loved one has been arrested or charged with a criminal offense.
+Consult the Charles Johnson Law Firm as soon as possible if you or a loved one has been arrested or charged with a criminal offense.
 Getting legal guidance is essential to make certain that a defendant’s legal rights are safeguarded.

 Certain constitutional protections apply to an individual arrested for a criminal offense.
 Additionally, there are certain procedures that are generally identical from jurisdiction to jurisdiction.
 Here is a concise explanation of what occurs when an individual has been arrested for a criminal offense.

 A person could very well be charged with a criminal offense before they are arrested.
 If this transpires, a judge is going to issue a warrant for the individual’s arrest.
 A law enforcement officer will try to find the individual who is the subject of the warrant.
 If the individual is found by the authorities and arrested, police officers must give the individual a copy of the warrant that declares the charge for which they are being arrested.
 The authorities do not necessarily have to have a copy of the warrant with them at the time of the arrest, however they must provide a copy to the arrested individual within a reasonable amount of time afterward.

 After an individual is arrested, they will be “booked” at the police department.
 This involves taking fingerprints and completing other procedural requirements.
 The individual will then be held in police custody pending a court hearing.
 This hearing will generally take place within 48 hours.

 When an individual is taken into police custody, they have the right to contact a lawyer.
 The individual will likely be permitted to get in touch with a criminal defense attorney.
 The individual should have at least a brief opportunity to meet with their criminal defense lawyer prior to their preliminary court hearing.